As we get up there in years, you’ll notice that hair pops out in places you least expect it to.

 - Cuts wet or dry

-- Eyebrow trimmer isn’t good according to some reviews
+- Eyebrow trimmer isn’t right according to some reviews

 - Rotary head is big – may not fit small noses